jscheidtmann/solex/README.md

  - Activate Raft: Yes  (used the other default settings)

 Today's printed parts (as given in [this picture](http://www.astrosurf.com/solex/images/image-collee-701-1.webp)):
+ - Interface tel. #1 (My T2-1.25" adapter fits snuggly, even on the first warped print)
  - Support fente #2
- - Interface tel. #1 (My T2-1.25" adapter fits snuggly, even on the first warped print)
  - Bague collimateur #5
+ - Support réseau #9
+ - Patte réseau #10
  - Bague objective #11
  - Bague épaisseur #13
  - Raidisseur #14

-We will see, if I need to reprint the rings as they have a little bit of warping.
+We will see, if I need to reprint the rings (#5 and #11) as they have a little bit of warping.

+The STL-files are [available on github](https://github.com/Vdesnoux/Sol-ex) and there are some extensions available in subdirs:
+ - motorisation_fichiers, move the diffraction grating with a motor
+ - cache_parasite, avoid scattered light in the sprectrometre body
+ - vernier_reseau, a dial for more visually selecting the color that is centered in the cam.
+Couldn't find the print-out for that, yet.

-###
+### 2022-01-17
+Printing the upper body part.